jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 Note that the **total** state electricity consumption has less seasonal variation than the residential sector alone.
 Highly variable climate control is presumably a lower proportion of commercial and industrial electricity usage than for residences.

+With this data, I was able to confirm that the seasonal patterns of my own electricity use are very typical of Nevada residents.
-One confirmatory question I had was whether my own electricity consumption throughout the year was typical.
-The graph below show the fraction of annual consumption in each calendar quarter.
-The individual usage throughout the year very closely matches the profile of aggregate month-to-month residential use.[^1]
+The graph below show the fraction of annual consumption in each calendar quarter (both individual, and state-wide).[^1]

 [^1]: In the dark blue series, the artificially-low consumption in June-July due to travel has been replaced by (1) July being assumed to be the same as August and (2) June being halfway between May and August.